 Gulf Research Program and Sea Grant to Collaborate on Regional Oil Spill Preparedness Workshops

-The Gulf Research Program is collaborating with the Sea Grant Oil Spill Science Outreach Program to convene a series of workshops aimed at improving community preparedness for future oil spills.
+The Gulf Research Program is collaborating with the Sea Grant Oil Spill Science Outreach Program to convene a aimed at improving community preparedness for future oil spills.
 The workshops will bring together practitioners and stakeholders in five coastal regions around the United States to discuss the health, social, and economic impacts of oil spills and identify regional needs and priorities for improving preparedness.
 The workshops are being organized in response to a that identified opportunities for action to improve protection of community health and well-being from oil spills.

 Image credit: NOAA/US Coast Guard